chadwyck242/fend-myreads/README.md

 ## Getting Started

 This project is simple to run on your local machine, as all that is needed is NodeJS and the cloned project repository.
+To use the app, there are the following features:

+* You can sort books based on status, using the dropdown selector: Currently Reading, Want to Read and Read.
+These books are then placed on a matching shelf according to your selection.
+You can also open a Search bar using the on-screen button and search for books.
+Your search selections then can be added to the categories listed about, and added to the appropriate bookshelf.

 ### Prerequisites